-- Olympic Games 1994, General election, etc.
+Olympic Games 1994, General election, etc.

 Class relations

 hasEventRelatedLocation A Location related to an Event.

-Etc. Other relationships can be associated with an Location .
+Etc. Many other relationships can be associated with an Event .
 See EBU Tech 3293, EBUCore.

 Class properties

-eventId To identify the Event.
+eventId To identify the Event

-eventName The name of an Event .
+eventName The name of an Event

-eventDescription The description of an Event .
+eventDescription The description of an Event

-eventType The type of an Event .
+eventType The type of an Event

+eventStartDateTime The time where an Event starts

+eventEndDateTime The time where an Event ends

+eventDuration The duration of an Event

-Etc. Other properties can be associated with an Event .
+Etc. Many other properties can be associated with an Event .
 See EBU Tech 3293, EBUCore.